 Before you go

 If you’re in a mood to debunk the myths and go for a credit card, we’ve some good news for you.
-Apply now for a Citi, Alliance Bank, or a Standard Chartered Bank credit card, right here on BBazaar Malaysia, and get a Huawei Y6 2018 phone, absolutely FREE!
+Get up to RM500 worth Petron Gift Voucher and Touch'N'Go card, absolutely FREE,, when you apply for a Citi, Alliance Bank or Standard Chartered Bank credit card, right here on BBazaar!
+APPLY TODAY!
 T&Cs apply.

 You may also like: